strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 ### Heroku Install Requirements

 - You must have [Git installed and set-up locally](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
-- You must have a [Github account](https://github.com/signup) if you are deploying with the web interface(Optional)
+- A [Github account](https://github.com/signup) if you are deploying with the web interface.
 - You must have a [free Heroku account](https://signup.heroku.com/) before doing these steps.